For I know the plans that I have for you,” says the Lord, “plans to prosper you, and not to harm you, to give you hope

 Warning against False Teaching

-8 We know, however, that the law is good, if a person uses it lawfully, 9 as knowing this, that law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and sinners, for the unholy and profane, for murderers; for murderers of fathers and murderers of mothers, 10 for the sexually immoral, for homosexuals, for slave-traders, for liars, for perjurers, and for any other thing contrary to the sound doctrine, 11 according to the Good News of the glory of the blessed God, which was committed to my trust.
+8 We know, however, that the law is good, if a person uses it lawfully, 9 as knowing this, that law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and sinners, for the unholy and profane, for murderers; for murderers of fathers and murderers of mothers, 10 for the sexually immoral, for homosexuals, for slave-traders, for liars, for perjurers, and for any other thing contrary to the sound doctrine, 11 according to the gospel of the glory of the blessed God, which was committed to my trust.

 God’s Grace to Paul

-15 The saying is faithful and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief.
+15 This saying is faithful and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief.
 16 However, for this reason I obtained mercy, that in me first, Jesus Christ might display all his patience for an example of those who were going to believe in him for eternal life.
 17 Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory forever and ever.
 Amen.

 18 I commit this instruction to you, my child Timothy, according to the prophecies which were given to you before, that by them you may wage the good warfare, 19 holding faith and a good conscience, which some having thrust away made a shipwreck concerning the faith, 20 of whom are Hymenaeus and Alexander, whom I delivered to Satan, that they might be taught not to blaspheme.